EFerriss/Pynams/README.md

 * Handle peak-specific data
 * Model diffusion in 1D and 3D

-Install latest version with 'pip install pynams'
+Install latest version with `pip install pynams`

 ## Several usage examples are provided in Jupyter notebookes in the EXAMPLES folder